ddbarron48176/Prospectr/README.md

 ## Prospectr
+www.prospectr.co

-* This application was created for a sales organization to find contacts though linkedin, veryify email, and check twitter news
+* This application was created for a sales organization to find contacts though LinkedIn, verify email, and check twitter news

 ### How to use the Prospectr